-12 Best Help Desk Software in 2026
+12 Best Helpdesk Software in 2026

-Picking the best help desk software in 2026 comes down to one question most buying guides skip: does the AI actually resolve the request, or does it just route the ticket to a human a little faster?
+Picking the best helpdesk software in 2026 comes down to one question most buying guides skip: does the AI actually resolve the request, or does it just route the ticket to a human a little faster?
 Every tool below claims AI now.
 Far fewer close the loop without a person stepping in, and fewer still let you switch that AI on without ripping out the helpdesk you already run.

 So this is not a feature-count contest.
 Each of the twelve tools below gets an honest read, including the one thing it does badly, its current G2 rating, a side-by-side table, and a straight recommendation by team type and stack.
-Where a number matters (price, resolution rate, free-tier limits), it is here and verified in June 2026, not lifted from a year-old marketing page.
+Where a number matters (price, resolution rate, free-tier limits), it is verified here in June 2026, not lifted from a year-old marketing page.

-Here is the bar for what "resolves" should mean: an AI that closes the request end to end, with no human stepping in, instead of routing the ticket faster.
-This guide ranks the 12 best help desk software tools of 2026 by AI resolution, real cost, and whether you can launch them without a migration.
+Here is the bar for what "resolves" should mean: an AI that closes the request end-to-end, with no human stepping in, instead of routing the ticket faster.
+This guide ranks the 12 best helpdesk software tools of 2026 by AI resolution, real cost, and whether you can launch them without a migration.

 The short version